apache/trafficserver/doc/admin-guide/introduction.en.rst

 The Host Database
 -----------------

-The Traffic Server host database stores the domain name server (DNS) entries of origin servers to which Traffic Server connects to fulfill user requests.
+The |TS| host database stores the domain name server (DNS) entries of origin servers to which |TS| connects to fulfill user requests.
 This information is used to adapt future protocol interactions and optimize performance.
 Along with other information, the host database tracks: